-Average fresh fish processing effluent volumes discharged into Small Bay per day by Sea Harvest is shown in Figure 3.41.
+Average daily fresh fish processing effluent volumes discharged into Small Bay by Sea Harvest is shown in Figure 3.41.
 No data is available for the period April 2007 to December 2012.
-Overall, measurements show that on average, effluent volumes discharged into Small Bay have decreased substantially since 2004.
+Overall, measurements show that effluent volumes discharged into Small Bay have decreased substantially since 2004.
 During the period of August 2006 to November 2007, the volume of effluent disposed by Sea Harvest increased peaked at unusually high levels.
 It is not clear why this increase occurred, but data reporting and environmental monitoring at Sea Harvest have suffered irregularities due to high staff turnover (Sea Harvest, F. Hickley, pers. comm.).
-Average effluent discharged per day was 4350 m3 in 2004, increased to 6738 m3 in 2006 and dropped to 703 m3 in 2013.
-Thus far, measurements obtained for the period January-April 2014 show that 1236 m3 of effluent has been released into Small Bay on a daily basis.
-Total effluent discharged from the facility could not be determined, as readings are taken irregularly due to a frequently broken flow meter.
-Furthermore, the fish processing plant is often operational on weekends and measurements are not taken on these days (Sea Harvest, Environmental Officer, Fulufhedzani Ramashia, pers. comm.
-2014).
-On average, 155 measures are taken per year, reporting on an average of 240 working days per year.
+Average effluent discharged per day was 4350 m3 in 2004, increased to 6738 m3 in 2006 and dropped to a minimum of 703 m3 in 2013.
+A steady increase in effluent volume is evident since then.
+Correspondingly, the maximum daily limit of 3546 m3 as specified by the water use license has not been exceeded since 2013 (Figure 3.41).
+Prior to that non-compliance was very high with a maximum of 60 % in 2006.